mausham02/aligent_challenge/README.md

 POST | /weekdays | WeekDays.controller.handleRequest | | |

-API
+<h2>API Description</h2>
+Note:
-These api accepts "first_date" and "second_date" as two parameters and optional parameters which are "format(Output type)" and "timezone" to give the required results.
+<h4>These api accepts "first_date" and "second_date" as two parameters and optional parameters which are "format(Output type)" and "timezone" to give the required results.</h4>

 http://localhost/days
 This API is for calculation of numbers of <strong>days</strong> between two dates